Susan Page praised for questions but criticized for failing to follow up during VP debate - KESQ

 “Susan”

-Kerry Flynn writes: “I think it’s great to acknowledge people when you’re speaking to them, look them in the eye, say their name.
-But the # of times Pence said ‘Susan’ was uncomfortable.
+Kerry Flynn wrote: “I think it’s great to acknowledge people when you’re speaking to them, look them in the eye, say their name.
+But the number of times Pence said ‘Susan’ was uncomfortable.
 When someone uses my name that often, I believe they’re either being condescending or trying to get my sympathy without deserving it.
 If Pence really respected Susan Page, he wouldn’t have just said her name.
-He would have just answered her questions…”
+He would have just answered her questions.”

 Comments